Jiufen Old Street to Jinguashi and Golden Waterfall

 Go play with the tools for grinding the minerals.

-Almost instantly upon entering, we felt rather bored seeing the many enclosed and deserted areas.
+We felt rather bored seeing the many enclosed and deserted area almost instantly upon entering.
 Many visitors were seen simply walking past the site without much to do.

 Feeling bored with the lifeless exhibits, after a 30 minutes walk through, we took a shutter bus at the museum entrance down to Golden Waterfall.